 - Paragliding, Diving, Kayaking

-The Kings Arms (under new management) provides home comforts, a warm fire when there’s a chill in the air and a fine choice of malts for the ‘craic’!
+The Kings Arms (under new management) provides home comforts and a warm fire when there’s a chill in the air.
 Active visitors can unwind and ease their weary bones in good company.
-The Public Bar re-opened on the 19th July with food served again from 6th September.
+The public bar re-opened on the 19th July with food served again from 6th September.

 The environment can be wild and challenging, yet rich in diversity with flora and fauna to delight the naturalist, a haven for wildlife.
 You may even find the rare butterfly orchid if you tread carefully!